 Past experience has taught me that although we all have the same amount of time in one day of our lives, we can put a great deal of life in our days by re-establishing our natural rhythm.
 It’s not about working harder, smarter or faster; it’s about working in harmony.
-(Check out this month’s telecourse below to get Terry and Susan’s take on this issue)

 The rhythm of our essential selves is like almost every other rhythm in nature.
 It has two phases which I call “rest” and “play.”
 When you rest in harmony with your essential self, you feel as drowsy and contented as a cat in the sun.
 Right now, look back on a wonderful lazy day in your past.
 Maybe you were falling in love or you just finished a huge project.
 For some reason, you’ve given yourself permission to just goof off.

 For the next ten minutes, give yourself that permission again.
 For me, it helps to pretend I’m in the company of “resting buddies.”
 These are real people in my life with whom I’ve goofed off in the past.
 As I picture them, that energy of loving relaxation comes back easily.
 It can also help to be around an animal — a horse, an iguana, or a dog — who is just being.

 As you stay connected with your essential self through rest, there will come a moment when something piques your interest.
 You will want to get up and investigate, or you’ll be thrilled by the idea of exploring some area of your life – familiar or unfamiliar.
 (For me, this often takes the form of something I want to write.)

 This is your signal that the essential self has finished resting and wants to play.
 Let it.

 In previous posts, I’ve mentioned the idea of using the word play to replace the word work.
 If you have no way to feel playful doing your work, get different work.